Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Experiments

-We use the autonomous driving simulator Carla~\citep{Dosovitskiy17} to generate a dataset of $800$ trajectories, containing both positive and negative labels, and they both include situations with and without pedestrians ($200$ data for each situation).
-In the positive-labeled data, ego stops when the other vehicle stops, or retains its velocity when the other vehicle does not decelerate.
-In the negative-labeled data, ego stops when there is no pedestrian, or does not decelerate when there is a pedestrian.
-The time horizon of the scenario $T=57$.

-We applied our algorithm to this dataset, and the learned STL formula $\phi_{\theta_I}$ after $3$ iterations is:

-Formula \eqref{eq:case2-stl} is a disjunction of two conjunctions.
-Each conjunction includes a subformula over $v_{ot}$.
-The other vehicle satisfies one and only one of them for all trajectories from the dataset, so the ego vehicle have to satisfy the subformulae in the corresponding conjunction according to the other vehicle.
-So \eqref{eq:case2-stl} can be translated as ``if $v_{ot}$ is always greater than $2.35$ over the time window $[45,47]$ (the other vehicle does not stop), ego's velocity should always be greater than $1.31$.
-If $v_{ot}$ eventually becomes less than $2.94$ in the time interval $[42,55]$ (the other vehicle decelerates), ego's velocity should also be eventually less than $0.01$ between $[20,57]$, which means a full stop".
-In both conjunctions, $v_{eg}$ should be always less than $5.55$ in the time window $[24,46]$.
-This formula explicitly reflects the rules that ego should obey.

-\textbf{Incorporate known critical rules:} As mentioned in the introduction, some critical rules from human knowledge that the expert obeys can be manually incorporated as supplementary formulae into the inferred STL formula in order to make the policy satisfy them.
+\textbf{Incorporate known critical rules:} Some critical rules from human knowledge can be manually incorporated as supplementary formulas into the inferred STL formula to make the policy satisfy them.
 Here, we formulate the speed limit rule as $\phi_{sl}:= \always_{[0,57]} \big((v_{eg}\leq 10)\land (v_{eg}> -1)\big)$.
-We encode $\phi_{sl}$ into the inference network as a conjunction to the inferred formula, such that the full formula is $\tilde{\phi}_{\theta_I}=\phi_{\theta_I}\land\phi_{sl}$.

-Some sampled trajectories of ego and other vehicles' positions are shown in Fig.~\ref{fig:case2}.
-We see that trajectories generated by the learned policy (blue curves) gradually get close to the expert demonstrations (green curves).
-After iteration 1, ego drives so fast that it stops a long way in front of the other vehicle when a pedestrian exists, which can be dangerous.
-This kind of bad behavior is not captured by the original dataset.
-After the generative adversarial training, the final formula~\eqref{eq:case2-stl} limits the speed of ego to be less than $5.55$ in time interval $[24,46]$, to avoid this kind of bad behavior.

-We also test the learned policies in Carla.
-Since the vehicle dynamics in Carla is much complex than the double integrator \eqref{eq:ego}, we use an Carla internal controller to track the output of the policy.
-Some snapshots are shown in Fig.~\ref{fig:carla-policy}.
-When using the final policy, the ego vehicle successfully stops in front of the pedestrian when it detects the deceleration of the other vehicle.
+We encode $\phi_{sl}$ into the inference network as a conjunction to the inferred formula: $\tilde{\phi}_{\theta_I}=\phi_{\theta_I}\land\phi_{sl}$.
+We test the learned policy in Carla and track the output of the policy.
+Sampled trajectories are shown in Fig.~\ref{fig:traj} and the inferred formula is provided in Appendix \ref{appendix}, which clearly reveals the logic the ego should obey.
+Since we apply a more complex inference network structure in this case, we use dual annealing~\cite{xiang1997generalized}, a global optimizer to find one good initialization of $\theta_I$ and then run our algorithm.
+In this case, we do not have a ground-truth STL formula or reward function, so we do not compute statistics of the learned policy.
+But as shown in Fig.~\ref{fig:traj}, the ego vehicle successfully stops in front of the pedestrian when it detects the deceleration of the other vehicle.
+Otherwise, it continues driving without slowing down.